How it all began —Nature’s inspirations

 The Book of Dominatus I is a three-part eco-mythic cycle that weaves eco-horror and literary speculative fiction into a single evolving universe:

-• Part I—The Lost World of Mythoamphibia (2023) exists as a fully illustrated novel and a feature-length screenplay, with an accompanying film adaptation package developed for cinematic storytellers such as Guillermo del Toro.
 It also anchors DOMINATUS: Scriptures & Rot—a narrative-heavy horror board game rooted in the EᴠØ-Myth Multiverse.
 On British Columbia’s Ring of Fire, a poisoned lake awakens as witness and judge.
 Amphibian myth collides with human desecration in a literary horror of conscience.

-• Part II—Return to the Source (2024) is a literary eco-myth spanning prehistory and cosmology: as God journeys across the multiverse to confront Her Sisters and the wreckage of their creations, a lone human known only as “the Fourth” faces a choice that will test the limits of conscience and the fate of Neanderthals in Her universe.
+• Part II—Return to the Source (2024) is a literary eco-myth spanning prehistory and cosmology: as God journeys across the multiverse to confront Her Sisters and the wreckage of their creations, a lone human known only as “The Fourth” faces a choice that will test the limits of conscience and the fate of Neanderthals in Her universe.
 Return to the Source is the flagship work of the EᴠØ-Myth Universe.

 • Part III—King Amphibia’s Rise (in development) is a near-future eco-horror: when the fused Toadstone and Mother-of-Pearl birth a regenerative amphibian sovereign, creation’s cure may become a replacement—and humanity must choose stewardship or surrender.